Techiral/VibeFlow/README.md

     -- Set the values used for calculation to the reset state current_count := 0;
     reset_occurred := true;
-    -- The limit remains the same
   END IF;

   -- Calculate remaining quota based on current (potentially reset) count remaining_quota := current_limit - current_count;

-  -- Optionally log if reset occurred
-  -- IF reset_occurred THEN
-  --   RAISE NOTICE '[get_remaining_quota] Quota reset performed for user %', p_user_id;
-  -- END IF;

   RETURN GREATEST(0, remaining_quota); -- Ensure it doesn't return negative